dragonvedb/deltalore/content/Pain Poem.md

 - *"The gash weaves down as if you cry."*
 - *"The pain itself is reason why."*

-The lines seem to describe the [[Mystery Man]].
+The lines seem to describe the <a onclick="loadFile('Mystery Man.md')">Mystery Man</a>.

-The last line might be a reference to the text that appears during the [[Amalgamates|Memoryheads ]]battle in UT, "Lorem ipsum docet", which can be translated as "The pain itself teaches".
+The last line might be a reference to the text that appears during the <a onclick="loadFile('Amalgamates.md')">Memoryheads </a>battle in UT, "Lorem ipsum docet", which can be translated as "The pain itself teaches".